Zhenghai2000/Zhenghai-Chi.github.io/_pages/cv.md

 * Research Assistant
   * Advisor: Prof. Bin Ke, National University of Singapore

-* Stock Price Synchronicity and Informaiton Disclosure Quality
+* Stock Price Synchronicity and Information Disclosure Quality
   * Advisor: Dr. Chun Lu, Hitotsubashi University

 * The Impact of the Application of Block Chain on Audit Fees